UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 </iframe>

-Notes: A few slides ago we saw how encoding the same variable as both shape and color could make our figures more effective although it is technically redundant.
+Notes: A few slides ago we saw how encoding the same variable as both shape and colour could make our figures more effective although it is technically redundant.

-Similarly, you might come across bar charts where the author of the visualization has added a distinct color for each bar.
+Similarly, you might come across bar charts where the author of the visualization has added a distinct colour for each bar.

 This can work when there are relatively few bars, but it usually does not add anything and can become directly disorienting when there are many bars as in this slide.

-It is usually preferable to color all the bars in the same color (or after another categorical variable, such as “Origin” in this data), and let the axis labels alone identify which category the bar belongs too.
+It is usually preferable to colour all the bars in the same colour (or after another categorical variable, such as “Origin” in this data), and let the axis labels alone identify which category the bar belongs too.

-One exception to this is if each axis label is broken down into subcategories where each location has multiple bars based on another categorical variable, then color can help.
+One exception to this is if each axis label is broken down into subcategories where each location has multiple bars based on another categorical variable, then colour can help.

 You can also see that the car brands are not systematically named and we would need to clean this data to unify e.g. ‘vw’, ‘vokswagen’, and